-Grant funds will be provided according to the funding profile indicated above; however, grant funds can be expended across the life of the project (project period).
+Grant funds will be provided in 2023-24; however, grant funds can be expended across the life of the project (project period).
 See below and section 2.2.

 Applicants are encouraged to design a research project that best addresses the objectives and intended outcomes of the grant opportunity and propose an appropriate budget.